akhs722/DeltaXAssignment/README.md

 2) DataAccessLayer includes the controllers and actions.

-Steps to test using Postman

-Open postman and by refering to the controllers and actions url you can easily check the post,put,get methods

 Using Angular

-Angular includes various components, after creating and compiling the project the home component can be seen.
+[Note]:

+1) If using angular then default page will be /home.
+2) You will have to login for making any edits or updates.
+3) The Login Credentials are as follows

+Email-> abc@abc.com
+Password -> abc123

+Using Postman

+Open postman and by refering to the controllers and actions url you can easily test the post,put,get methods.